 Are recent and strong ICANN work seeking to understand and incorporate Human Rights into the policy considerations of ICANN relevant to the UDRP or any of the RPMs?

+PART TWO: ACCOMPANYING TABLE OF URS CHARTER QUESTIONS

+The table below supplements the suggested topics listed in Part One (above).
+This table expands on that list of topics, and cross-references them to the specific Charter questions and additional suggestions from which the topic suggestions were drawn.